-- Report immediate dangers to health and safety to 9-1-1. - Report threats to the Department of Public Safety (426-6911), who will conduct an investigation. - Notify supervisor, administrator, or department chairperson. - Notify the C.A.R.E.
+- Report immediate dangers to health and safety to 9-1-1. - Report threats to the Department of Public Safety (426-6911), who will investigate. - Notify supervisor, administrator, or department chairperson. - Notify the C.A.R.E.
 Team via their website by submitting a C.A.R.E. report.